Mattie Pollock: Watford

 On 27 May 2021, Pollock joined Watford on a five-year deal for an initial fee of £250,000.

 On 30 August 2021, Pollock joined Cheltenham Town on loan for the 2021–22 season.
 Pollock scored his first goal for Cheltenham in the FA Cup first round against Gillingham on 6 November 2021.
 He also scored in the replay win on 16 November, earning Cheltenham a spot in the second round and praise from manager Michael Duff.

 Pollock made his Watford debut on 23 August 2022 in a 2–0 home defeat to MK Dons in the second round of the EFL Cup, and his full Championship debut on 19 October 2022 in a 3–0 away defeat to Millwall.
 He was loaned to Scottish Premiership club Aberdeen in January 2023.

 His first goal for Watford came in the 5-0 win over MK Dons in the EFL Cup in August 2024.
 In March 2025 he was in the EFL sky bet team of the week for both the championship and EFL team of the week.

+Pollock was voted the Watford Player of the Season for the 2025/26 season, collecting his award at home against Coventry City on 2nd May 2026.